 18. Taco Stuffed Sweet Potatoes: Make the black bean filling ahead of time.
 Then, cook sweet potatoes before and fill or microwave the potatoes and fill.

-19. Cup o’ Curry Noodles: These are another great lunch option!
+19. Cup o’ Curry Noodles: These are another great lunch option for vegan meal prep!
 Just fill with hot water, shake and serve.

 20. BBQ Tempeh Bowl: Make the tempeh, roast the vegetables, cook the rice and store separately.
 When ready to eat, heat, combine and eat!